-A request for reimbursement may be sent to your contract manager for review and approval at anytime during the contract period.
+A request for reimbursement may be sent to your grant manager for review and approval at anytime during the contract period.
 The Recipient should include the category's corresponding line item number in the "Detail of Claims" form.
 This number can be found in the "Proposed Program Budget".
-A line item number is to be included for super della contract in the "Detail" for the set of the set o included for every dollar amount listed in the "Detail of Claims" form.
+A line item number is to be included for every dollar amount listed in the "Detail of Claims" form.

-4. Close-out Programmatic Reporting: The Close-out Report is due to the Florida Division of Emergency Management no later than 60 days after the agreement is either completed or the agreement has expired.
+4. Close-out Programmatic Reporting: The Close-out Report is due to the Florida Division of Emergency Management no later than 60 calendar days after the agreement is either completed or the agreement has expired.